FedericoPacheco/resume-history/resume.md

 ### Summary

 Recently graduated Information Systems Engineer recognized for high academic performance with nearly 1 year of experience as a Fullstack Developer on an e-learning platform.
-Curious and disciplined, continuously studying testing, refactoring, design patterns, software architecture and distributed systems fundamentals.
+Curious and disciplined, continuously studying testing, refactoring, design patterns, SOLID principles, software architecture and distributed systems fundamentals.
 Seeking a second developer role in a team that values code quality and strong engineering culture.

 ### Work Experience